COMP122/comp122-f24/models-comp-comm/notes_09_23.md

 # COMP122 Lecture Notes: September 23, 2024

+As reported by some students, when you pushed a tag, the github action did not run...
+This was an error on my part.

+In many causes, the last github action that executed was in error (i.e. a red x is )

+error -- specifically the 'submitted' tag was missing.
+This then caused an error.

 ## Announcements:
    1. Quiz: 10-
       - End of this week (Sept 27), details to follow